-Seagull is a multi-role unmanned surface vessel (USV) manufactured by Elbit Systems to meet the maritime warfare mission requirements of the naval forces worldwide.
+Seagull is a multi-role unmanned surface vessel (USV) manufactured by Elbit Systems to meet the maritime warfare mission requirements of naval forces worldwide.

-Unveiled at the Singapore Airshow held in February 2016, the vessel is capable of conducting mine counter-measures (MCM) involving the detection, categorisation, localisation, recognition and neutralisation of seabed, tied up and floating naval mines.
+Unveiled at the Singapore Airshow held in February 2016, the vessel is capable of conducting mine countermeasures (MCM) involving the detection, categorisation, localisation, recognition and neutralisation of seabed, tied up and floating naval mines.

-It can also be deployed in anti-submarine warfare (ASW), intelligence, surveillance and reconnaissance (ISR), electronic warfare (EW), maritime security and hydrography missions.
+It can also be deployed in anti-submarine warfare (ASW), intelligence, surveillance and reconnaissance (ISR), electronic warfare (EW), maritime security, and hydrography missions.

 The vessel offers a highly autonomous and safe seagoing capability, can operate in sea states up to four and survive sea state seven.

 The highly autonomous MCS supports the integration of modular payloads and also allows the swiping of payloads according to the mission requirements.
-The operations of the USV are operator-controlled using line of sight and SATCOM data-links.
+The operations of the USV are operator-controlled using line of sight and SATCOM data links.

-The Seagull USV carries modular mission payload systems including navigation, sailing and safety suite, electro-optical (EO) / infrared (IR) sensors, side scan sonar or synthetic aperture sonar (SAS), forward looking sonar or multibeam echo sounder, diver detection sonar and dipping sonar.
+The Seagull USV carries modular mission payload systems including navigation, sailing and safety suite, electro-optical (EO) / infrared (IR) sensors, side-scan sonar or synthetic aperture sonar (SAS), forward-looking sonar or multibeam echo sounder, diver detection sonar, and dipping sonar.

 Equipped to perform extensive search missions across vast water volumes, the Seagull USV can launch expendable mine disposal vehicles to clear mines.
 The maximum payload capacity of the vessel is 2,500kg.

-Kraken Sonar was awarded a contract by Elbit Systems to deliver KATFISH (Kraken Active Tow FISH) towed sonar system for the Seagull USV, in February 2016.
+Kraken Sonar was awarded a contract by Elbit Systems to deliver the KATFISH (Kraken Active Tow FISH) towed sonar system for the Seagull USV, in February 2016.
 The KATFISH provides real-time ultra-high resolution seabed imagery and maps for a range of maritime applications.

 The Seagull USV is armed with a remote control weapon system mounted with a 12.7mm machine gun.
-The torpedo launching system aboard the vessel allows the firing of torpedoes against hostile submarines and ensures the protection of naval assets, critical sea areas and high-value assets from submarines.
+The torpedo launching system on the vessel allows the firing of torpedoes against hostile submarines and ensures the protection of naval assets, critical sea areas and high-value assets from submarines.
 The USV also incorporates a non-lethal weapon system.

 The propulsion system integrates two diesel engines, two propellers and a pair of thrusters.
 The USV has a maximum speed of 60km/h and can continuously operate at sea for more than four days.